-In previous years, our line detection algorithm has always been the weak spot in our entries.
+In previous years, our line detection algorithm has always been the weak spot in our robot's algorithms.
 Generally, our vision code ended up being quite complex and difficult to manage.
-This year our vision algorithm is quite simple, easier to tune for different conditions, and it works quite well.
+This year our vision algorithm is simple, easy to tune for different conditions, and works quite well.